 Following a balanced diet also promotes healthy digestion, which helps to clear and cleanse your body.
-In fact, research has linked irritable bowel syndrome (IBS) to chronic fatigue.
-Certain foods might even help to prevent and manage IBS, which could be zapping your energy.
+In fact,

 The benefits of regular exercise are widely recognized.
 Exercise releases endorphins that naturally boosting your energy levels.
 It can also lead to more high-quality sleep.

 A 2008 study found that regular exercise can reduce symptoms of fatigue.
 In the study, 36 sedentary young adults did either low-intensity or moderate-intensity exercise over a period of six weeks.
 Both groups saw improvements in energy levels.

 Do at least two hours of moderate-intensity exercise each week.
 To make it easier to stick to an exercise plan, find a workout buddy or hire a personal trainer.